spinframework/spin-docs/content/blog/mcp-with-wasmcp.md

 ---

+[Spin](https://github.com/spinframework/spin) is an open source framework for building and running fast, secure, and composable cloud microservices with WebAssembly.

+[Wasmcp](https://github.com/wasmcp/wasmcp) is a [WebAssembly Component](https://component-model.bytecodealliance.org/) development kit for the [Model Context Protocol](https://modelcontextprotocol.io/docs/getting-started/intro).

+Together they form a polyglot toolchain for extending the capabilities of language models in a composable, portable, and secure way.

+## What are tools?

 Large language models (LLMs) are trained on vast heaps of data that they use to generate natural language responses to input queries.
 But that knowledge is static once training is over.
 They are unable to answer simple questions that require current data, like “What time is it?” or “What's the weather tomorrow in Atlanta?”.
 This highlights the gap between a simple model and an intelligent system that can actually *do* things and acquire new information, or context, dynamically.
 This is generally where the term *agent* starts to enter the conversation.

 All LLMs are dependent on functions, also called tools, to interact with the outside world beyond the prompt and to perform deterministic actions.
 Just like you might use a calculator to accurately crunch numbers, or a web browser to explore the internet, an LLM might use its own calculator and fetch tools in the same way.
 Even basic capabilities like reading a file from disk are implemented via tools.